Eschatologue/CM_wiki/docs/spells/description/m.md

 **Duration:** 24 hours

 Until the spell ends, one willing creature you touch has Immunity to Psychic damage and the Charmed condition.
 The target is also unaffected by anything that would sense its emotions or alignment, read its thoughts, or magically detect its location, and no spell—not even Wish—can gather information about the target, observe it remotely, or control its mind.

 ---

+### Mind Spike
+*Level 2 Divination (Sorcerer, Warlock, Wizard)*

+**Casting Time:** Action
+**Range:** 60 feet
+**Components:** S
+**Duration:** Concentration, up to 1 hour

+You drive a spike of psionic energy into the mind of one creature tou can see within range.
+The target must make a Wisdom saving throw, taking 3d8 psychic damage on a failed save, or half as much damage on a successful one.
+On a failed save, you also always know the target's location until the spell ends, but only while the two of you are on the same plane of existence.
+While you have this knowledge, the target can't become hidden from you, and if it's invisible, it gains no benefit from that condition against you.

+***Using a Higher-Level Spell Slot.*** The damage increases by 1d8 for each slot level above 2.

+---